andriyanov/netcop/README.md

 Below are some examples of processing this config.

 ### Indexing
-The result of parsing looks very much like a Python `dict` and tries hard to keep its API similar to what you can expect from a dict.
+The result of parsing looks very much like a Python `dict` and Netcop tries hard to keep its API similar to what you can expect from a dict.

 The key operation you can do with a `Conf` object is to get a sub-object by a string key with the `[]` operator.

-Then we just use either of the following to get a part (slice) of the config as an another `Conf` object that has the same API for subsequent queries:
+Then we just use any of the following expressions to get a part (slice) of the config as another `Conf` object that has the same API for subsequent queries:
 - `c['interface']`
 - `c['interface Port-channel1']`
 - `c['interface Port-channel2 ip address']`